Courses

 When he returned to India to practice law, he was appalled to see the injustices around him, which triggered a deep sense of doing justice in him.
 Soon he joined the Indian National Congress and started working for India’s independence with Champaran Satyagraha in 1917.

 With his weapon of non-violence, he showed the world a new light toward change.
-He always fought for what was right and participated in many non-violent civil rights movements, and led many campaigns like Dandi March to protest against British rule.
+He always fought for what was right participated in many non-violent civil rights movements, and led many campaigns like Dandi March to protest against British rule.

 In 1930, he led the Dandi March, also called Salt March, to protest against the illegally imposed salt tax as this basic amenity was already freely available to the Indians due to our coastal location.
 Thousands of people followed Gandhi.
 He also led the famous Quit India Movement, Civil Disobedience Movement, and Non-co-operation Movement to attain India’s independence from the ruling Britishers.
 Due to these protests, Mahatma Gandhi, along with his followers and many other freedom fighters, served their time in prison.

 He invented a new way to protest referred to as peaceful Civil Disobedience (Satyagraha).
 His non-violent protests impacted the people of the world in many ways.
 He struggled for India’s freedom and helped us gain freedom from the British subjugation that lasted over 200 years.
-Gandhi ji also toiled to remove social evils that were rampant in the then Indian society.
+Gandhi ji also toiled to remove social evils that were rampant in the then-Indian society.
 This included evils like sati, child marriage, untouchability, and casteism.

 Gandhiji led a life of simplicity.
 He wanted to preach to his followers to keep things simple and not be attached to worldly pleasures.
 Despite being a world-renowned leader, he wore plain Khadi clothes that he spun at home on his charkha.
 He was inspired by the great ascetics and gurus of India who achieved great feats through simple living.
 Gandhiji was devoutly religious and respectful towards all Indian religions.
 He believed in the equality of all and that everybody had a right to worship their own gods.